cavaunpeu/willwolf.io-source/content/machine-learning/future-with-llms.md

 # This is a story about data

-Throughout my career in machine learning, I've learned that almost ML problem is a story about data.
+Throughout my career in machine learning, I've learned almost every ML problem is a story about data.
 Where does it come from?
 What's wrong with it?
 How much does it cost?
 How do we get more of it?
-And on and on.
+And on.
+Of course, ChatGPT is no different.

-ChatGPT is no different.
-Its language model has been trained on a huge chunk of the internet, and it's been fine-tuned using data provided by human annotators.
-The extent of its abilities, or the ways in which it could be improved, are determined by the nature and amount of the data it has been trained on.
+How does the dependency on data shape ChatGPT's abilities and limitations?
+The language model behind ChatGPT, as of this writing, has been trained on a substantial portion of the written internet up until September 2021 (as users will now know by heart, as the model loves to restate this limitation).
+This data encapsulates the knowledge required for an array of *static-knowledge* tasks.
+For instance, it can translate English to Greek, a skill that doesn't significantly evolve over the years, hence, doesn't require perpetual data updates.
+Likewise, it can summarize text, write songs in the style of Johnny Cash, and so on.

+However, there's a flip side.
+The model can't tackle *dynamic-knowledge* tasks, such as acknowledging that we may have built the first room-temperature [superconductor](https://phys.org/news/2023-07-korean-team-room-temperature-ambient-pressure-superconductor.html) (maybe!).
+To do so, it would need data created after July 2023 detailing these events.

+In addition, we can't overlook the invaluable role of human annotators.
+Paid and trained by OpenAI, these individuals provide the data necessary for the supervised fine-tuning and RLHF rankings.
+If we aim to expand the foundational set of tasks that ChatGPT can explicitly solve or wish to update our preference regarding its communication style, we’ll need to invest in more annotations.

+So, in essence, the ChatGPT saga hinges on data—its current limitations, its future prospects, and the ongoing interplay between the two.

 # A menu of questions